andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 ### Model Architecture
 Over the course of this project I trained many different models with differnt architectures.
 I found that models with millions of parameters did not nessesarily perform better than models with only a few hunderd thousand.
 Additionaly, models with less than a million parameters more often generalized to track 1 and track 2 better.
 I trained the arcitecture below multple times and it performed consistantly well with different random samples of training data and different train test splits at around 10 epochs.

-I started with a similar architecture to the class material, and eventually went with a model similar to Jeremy Shannon's in [https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project] but with more layers, and a wider variety of hyper parameters in the convolutional layers.
-It is worth noting that many of the different architectures I tested performed well once the data was preprocessed and augmented, however, some performed better than others and this architecture consitantly perfromed well.
+I started with a similar architecture to the class material, and eventually went with a model similar to Jeremy Shannon's in [https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project].
+It is worth noting that many of the different architectures I tested performed well once the data was preprocessed and augmented, however, some performed better than others and this architecture consistantly perfromed well.
+After testing relu, elu, tanh, and even a custom activation, I went with elu.
+My theory is that elu is a more symetrical function than relu, and may somehow provide better results across the regression range.
+I did not test this theory here in the interest of time.